Adrianchin/AWS_SSA-03/README.md

   - Cloudwatch gathers it's metrics from an agent on the instance
 - Normal CloudWatch for RDS
   - Gathers metrics about utilization from the hypervisor

+#### Ports on EC2
+- Port 3389
+  - For Remote Desktop Protocol
+- Port 22
+  - For SSH connection

+#### Apache Parquet Format
+- Columnar based format (as opposed to row formats) - Used in Athena and Redshift
+- Faster
+- Also see ORC file formats
+  - Transform to column format for faster reads (Athena)

+#### ACL vs Security Groups
+- ACL
+  - Stateless
+  - Allow rules and deny rules
+  - Subnet level
+  - Applies to all instances in subnet
+  - Evaluates rules in order, lowest to highest
+- Security Groups
+  - Stateful
+  - Only allow rules
+  - Instance level
+  - Applies to an instance only if it is associated with an instance
+  - Evaluates all rules before deciding to allow traffic through

+#### Aurora Cloning vs RDS Snapshots
+- Aurora cloning is faster
+- Aurora cloning is more cost effective

+#### S3 IA Types
+- IA has a minimum 30 day storage duration cost (you will be billed for 30 days)
+- Standard has NO minimum duration requirement

+#### Global Accelerator
+- Provides a static anycast IP address that you can connect to
+- Requires endpoint groups - the IP that the Global Accelerator will connect to
+  - In many cases, this is an ALB
+  - This reduces the amount of IPs the backend will have to account for in the firewall network ACL

+#### Elastic Load Balancing
+- Cross zone load balancing - Where load balancers in front of your AZ will distribute loads across their AZ
+- Accounts for all load across AZs.
+If turned off, the distribution will be considered ONLY within the AZ the node resides in
+  - Used when you have a layer with multiple AZs for HA
+  - Requires it to be turned on.
+  - If turned off, it will only Load Balance between the AZ the node resides in

+#### AWS Health
+- Events generated related to the health of your services
+- ACM certification events are generated when a certificate is renewed OR
+- ACM certification events are generated when a certificate must be renewed
+  1) Certificate has been renewed,
+  2) has expired or
+  3) is due to expire (45 days prior to expiration)